 Antioxidants, healthy fats, fibre, anti-cancer compounds, amino acids, anti-inflammatory phytochemicals, blood-building minerals – green-pigmented foods are like taking a multivitamin.
 With the wide variety of green foods to choose from, you’ll be sure to find at least a few that you can rotate throughout your meals daily.

-If you’re looking for ideas and inspiration, check out this post detailing 5 ways to eat dark leafy greens.
+If you’re looking for ideas and inspiration, check out this post detailing ways to enjoy them. .

 Pack your own lunch.